 India made international debut at Lord’s in 1932.
 But, the Home of Cricket is the place where Indians would probably never like to play a test.
-In the history of 82 years of its international Test Cricket, India has tasted just one win there in the 16 tests played during 16 test series in England.
-Starting from 1932 till last series of 2011 in England they have lost 11 matches and almost all by huge margins.
+In the history of 86 years of its international Test Cricket, India has tasted just two win there in the 17 tests played during 17 test series in England.
+Starting from 1932 till last series of 2014 in England they have lost 11 matches and almost all by huge margins.
+But, they won the last test match in 2014.
 Here is the result of India’s 16 Test matches played at Lord’s.

 1932: Ind Lost

 India played its first test match at Lord’s.
 England won by 158 runs.
 Indian pacer Nissar picked 5/32.
 Indian bowlers packed England for 259 and 275/8.
 But Indian batsmen succumbed to 189 and 187.

 1936: Ind Lost

 England won First of the 3-Test series by 9 wickets.
 India was bowled out at 147 & 93.
 G Allen rocked India with two 5-wkts haul in both innings.
 Indian bowlers came good in first inning bowling out England for 134.
 Amar Singh grabbed 6/35.

 England again won first game of the 3-test series, by 10 wickets.
 Despite Lala Amarnath grabbing 5/118, England scored 428 with an undefeated double century (205) from Hardstaff Junior.
 Indians were bowled out for 200 and 275.
 Alec Bedser rocked India in his debut match taking 11 wickets grabbing 7/49 in first innings.